 There is usually a need for prescription medicine for the first 1-2 days to minimize discomfort.
 A fluffy compression dressing is worn for the first day, after which removable light pressure dressing is applied.
 The ears may be swollen and discolored for one week after surgery.

 I am interested!
 What do I do next?

-If you are considering this procedure we encourage you to schedule a consultation with Dr. Naficy in our office.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the otoplasty procedure.
+If you are considering this procedure we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the otoplasty procedure.
 There is great variety in shapes of the ear so that each procedure must be custom tailored for the best possible result.
 You will also have a chance to view before and after photo albums of his patients who have undergone procedures similar to what you are considering.

 Patient ReviewsView »